dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/UA Dev team.md

 Set up solar, batteries, and starlinks, and be on the outskirts of the city ?
 Hire food and services to make living good.
 Offer sanctuary to those who would work.
 Hire other skills and build modular housing.

 Build precast concrete structures that can be used to rapidly erect bunkers, so workers are unaffected by air raids.
+Could design a small city, with blast simulations, so we know optimal placement to avoid damage.
+Precast concrete with earth laid over the top for blast proofing.